lenaschimmel/sc2rf/README.md

 **The initial version of this program has been written as a quick-and-dirty proof-of-concept and needs a lot of cleanup.**

 # Requirements and Installation
 You need at least Python 3.6 and you need to install the requirements first.
-You might use somethink like `pip3 install -r requirements.txt` to do that.
+You might use something like `pip3 install -r requirements.txt` to do that.

 Also, you need a terminal which supports ANSI control sequences.
 On Linux, MacOS, etc. it should probably work.
 On Windows, you need a recent version of Windows 10 and you run the script from `cmd.exe`.
 See [this table](https://pypi.org/project/termcolor/) for details.